-Prior to joining the ACLU, Shilpi was an assistant federal public defender in San Francisco, where she defended indigent people accused of federal crimes.
-In that role, Shilpi regularly briefed and argued issues affecting criminal defendants in federal court, and she served as lead counsel in multiple federal trials.
-She also argued criminal justice issues before the Ninth Circuit.
-Prior to that, Shilpi was an associate at Keker & Van Nest (now Keker, Van Nest & Peters), a San Francisco-based law firm that focuses on high-stakes litigation.
-While there, she maintained a robust pro bono practice, including working with the ACLU of Northern California to secure an injunction in federal court protecting free speech rights of a government employee.
+Prior to joining the ACLU, Shilpi was an assistant federal public defender in San Francisco, where she regularly briefed and argued issues to uphold the rights of indigent people accused of federal crimes.
+In that role, Shilpi served as lead counsel in multiple federal trials and argued before the U.S. Court of Appeals for the Ninth Circuit.
+Prior to that, Shilpi was an associate at Keker & Van Nest (now Keker, Van Nest & Peters), where she worked on complex civil litigation, criminal defense matters, and trials.

-Shilpi received a B.A. in both Political Science and Economics from Stanford University, and her J.D. from Columbia Law School, where she received a fellowship to work directly with the Legal Director of ACLU’s national office in New York City.
+Shilpi received a bachelor’s degree in both political science and economics from Stanford University, and a J.D. from Columbia Law School, where she spent a semester working with the Legal Director of ACLU’s national office.
 After law school, Shilpi clerked for Judge Keith P. Ellison in the Southern District of Texas and then for Judge Betty B. Fletcher in the United States Court of Appeals for the Ninth Circuit.